 “Jack introduced her as Dr. Mircalla Karnstein, which must have been a pseudonym, given that she was the daughter of a Frenchman and a native Haitian.
 I can’t think of a name that’s any less French than Karnstein.
 Of course, in my line of work nearly everyone uses a nom de plume.
 I hadn’t yet become Miss Monday, so I introduced myself simply as Miss Grey.
 Dr. Karnstein’s English was heavily accented and at times difficult to understand, so the conversation was tedious, as neither Jack, nor I spoke a word of French.
 Eventually, with the niceties out of the way, she took us to a steam-powered paddlewheel boat, which she’d hired to take us the rest of the way to what she explained was the small town where it had all begun and where Papa Doc kept his army of zombies.”

-“When you say zombies—” Kass began to ask.
+“When you say zombies—” Kas began to ask.

 “I mean the supposedly resurrected dead,” said Annabel.
 She swallowed a sip of tea, and added, “Raised and controlled by the Bokor.”